You are part of the way there already!

 - It can be done by another powered parachute CFI instead of a DPE.

-The regulations have allowances for powered parachute private pilot ratings.
+The regulations provide for a specific powered parachute private pilot rating.
 Easy Flight is one of the very few places in the country where you can receive the appropriate training and sign-offs for that.
 The rules for a private pilot picking up the additional rating are very similar to someone starting out in aviation.
 The one big exception is that you do not have to take the Powered Parachute Private Pilot Knowledge Test like someone without a rating would have to.
 That aside, the requirements are the same.

 - You must have at least a current third class medical.